 “Have a Break…Have a Kit Kat.”The Nestle’s punchline became a national slogan as everybody tempted to unwrap that wafer-chocolate would say this, before indulging into the crunchy chocolaty feast.

 Similarly, all the women came to know of their worth with L’Oreal flashing the line “Because I’m worth it.”

 You must have come across such stellar examples of advertisements with catchy phrases that you’d been using in your day-to-day activities, isn’t it?

 That’s the magic of copywriting!

 Copywriting is not simply about writing words of praise for the product or service; the scope is far beyond this.
-It is about coaxing the audience in various creative ways, to not only believe in you, but also take the action desired.
+It is a part of content marketing, which is about coaxing the audience in various creative ways, to not only believe in you, but also take the action desired.
 This may seem simple but requires lot of effort, like understanding the audience’s psychology, creating a copy that engages and convinces them for any action.

 Copywriting is no easy job and may require years of practice.
 However, by implementing some important tips, you may instead of putting your readers to sleep with a claptrap marketing stuff, can get them on the edge of their seats to take the required step.

 To influence anyone, you certainly need to first connect with them.
 This includes understanding the audience by getting into their shoes, and then determining their needs and expectations.
 Once you experience their requirements and desires, it will be much easier for you to come up with the words that your audience can relate to, and find relevant.

 As Joanna Wiebe, the conversion copywriter says “Your job is not to write copy.
 Your job is to know your visitors, customers and prospects so well, you understand the situation they’re in right now, where they’d like to be, and exactly how your solution can and will get them to their ideal self.”

 That clearly implies that if you want a person to take any path of action, make sure to first determine their need, then the path best-suited for them and then direct them to that path.